-Growing concern, I must concur.
-As well, I experience how organisations are struggling and seeking how to scale scrum.
+A growing concern, I must concur.
+I also experience how organisations are struggling and seeking how to scale Scrum.
 Recently, Gunther presented the issue at #atbru (Agile tour Brussels) in his talk “Empirical management explored”.

-* Organisations not yet able to decently organize Scrum at team level, should not embark on a journey to scale Scrum beyond that team level.
+* Organisations not yet able to decently organise Scrum at the team level should not embark on a journey to scale Scrum beyond that team level.

-* If such organisations do attempt to scale Scrum, they will scale dysfunctions.
+* If such organisations attempt to scale Scrum, they will scale dysfunctions.

-* Organisations still stuck in the classic management paradigm are steer-less seeking to get product creation organised in an incremental and iterative way, still mixing it with many waterfall practices (predictive long-term project planning, absurd guesstimates, lack of transparency, …).
-On the way, they end up with a self-defined framework; mixing it all up.
+* Organisations still stuck in the classic management paradigm are steer-less to get product creation organised incrementally and iteratively.
+These organisations mix Scrum with many waterfall practices (predictive long-term project planning, wild guesstimates, lack of transparency).
+On the way, they end up with a self-defined framework, mixing it all up.

 The bottom line is:

-* Invest wisely to get organized to transform your teams to Scrum
+* Invest wisely to get organised to transform your teams to Scrum

-* Invest wisely to maximize Scrum at team level, and next with multiple teams, and next with multiple products > this subsequent growing approach is the sound approach to scale
+* Invest wisely to maximise Scrum at a team level, following with multiple teams and following with multiple products > this subsequent growing approach is the sound approach to scale

 * Live and breathe the Scrum Stance and agile values